Skip to content

 11. Climate risks assessment available?

-The company reports a climate risk assessment which includes actual, and potential impacts of climate change on the company, metrics, targets and processes used to assess or manage climate risks and responsibilities.
+The company reports a climate risk assessment which includes actual, and potential impacts of climate change on the company, as well as metrics, targets and processes used to assess or manage climate risks and responsibilities.
 However, the information is not externally verified.

 12. Natural capital assessment available?